xmen4xp/orch-utils/nexus-api-gw/README.md

 - `go-build` to build the Go source code files
 - `test` to run the unit tests
 - `coverage` to run the unit test coverage
-- `build` to build the Nexus API Gateway Docker container
+- `build` to build the Nexus API Gateway Docker image
 - `release` to publish the built Nexus API Gateway Docker container to a pre-defined Docker container registry.
   This registry is set in an environment variable (`API_GW_DOCKER_IMAGE_OEP`) in `nexus-api-gw/Makefile`.